stansonhealth/codeartifact-plugin/README.md

 Configures credentials for all Maven [AWS CodeArtifact](https://aws.amazon.com/codeartifact/) Repositories defined within the gradle settings and project files.

-**Note:** Because Gradle does not provide hooks for configuring Repositories within a BuildScript block, this plugin is unable to configure the credentials for BuildScript repositories.
+**Note:** Because Gradle does not provide hooks for configuring Repositories within a `buildScript` block, this plugin is unable to configure the credentials for BuildScript repositories.

 ## Advantages/Features